Tycho-1/edgecase2024-kargo-workshop/README.md

      ```
      Open the folder where you've cloned the repo locally in Visual Studio Code and follow the instructions from the image below.\
      ![instructions local vscode](./docs/local-vscode.gif)
+     > [!NOTE]
+     > Don't forget to stop and delete your Codespace afterwards!
    * Go to [this Repo](https://github.com/fullstaq-labs/edgecase2024-kargo-workshop) in GitHub and open Codespaces (follow the instructions from the image below).\
      ![instructions remote vscode](./docs/remote-vscode.gif)